 This might boggle your mind, but the world of lacing just isn’t that complicated.
 What it boils down to is three systems – traditional, BOA and speed lacing.

-There’s totally nothing wrong with these and, in fact, many boarders prefer these laces because of the greater control and tightness they can achieve.
+There’s totally nothing wrong with these and, in fact, many boarders prefer these laces because of the greater heel hold and tightness they can achieve.
 They just take a couple more seconds to tie.

 If these laces break they’re harder and more expensive to replace.
 Plus, it’s often hard or impossible to get just the right fit with these systems.

-BOA Lacing – One lacing system that is a newer arrival on the scene is the BOA lacing system.
-These systems come in various levels of control with one, two, or three dial boots.
+One lacing system that is a newer arrival on the scene is the BOA lacing system.
+These systems come in various levels of control with one, two, or three dial boots with dual boa being the most common.

 Each dial is attached to a thin cable that runs through the boot and acts as lacing.
 By turning the dial, you can fine tune fitment in each area of the boot.
 This might be the next evolution of quick lacing!